wauchi/wauchi/README.md

 ### I'm a computer science apprentice!

-- 🔭 I’m currently working on a simpsons character recognition!
+- 🔭 I’m currently working on a image classifier!
 - 🌱 I'm very passionate about learning new data science stuff
 - 👯 I’m looking to collaborate with data scientists
 - ⚡ Fun fact: I like to play chess